Tax Strategy

 1. Introduction

-This Tax Strategy sets out the Company’s approach to managing its UK tax affairs in accordance with Schedule 19 of the Finance Act 2016.
-It applies to all UK taxes relevant to the Company and is approved by the Board of Directors.
-The strategy is reviewed at least annually and updated as required to reflect changes in legislation or the Company’s business activities.
+It applies to all UK taxes relevant to the Group and is approved by Point Wild Holdings Inc. and their Board of Directors (Saint Holdco Limited parent entity).
+The strategy is reviewed and republished at least annually as required by the tax strategy legislation and updated as required to reflect changes in legislation or the Group’s business activities.

 2. Tax Risk Management and Governance